ASCII art: In text editors

 This kind of ASCII art is handmade in a text editor.
-Popular editors used to make this kind of ASCII art include Microsoft Notepad, CygnusEditor aka.
-CED (Amiga), and EditPlus2 (PC).
+Popular editors used to make this kind of ASCII art include Microsoft Notepad, CygnusEditor also known as CED (Amiga), and EditPlus2 (PC).

-Oldskool font example from the PC, which was taken from the ASCII editor FIGlet.
+The accompanying image shows an Oldskool font example done with the ASCII editor FIGlet on a PC.

 Newskool style ASCII art

 "Newskool" is a popular form of ASCII art which capitalizes on character strings like "$#Xxo".
 In spite of its name, the style is not "new"; on the contrary, it was very old but fell out of favor and was replaced by "Oldskool" and "Block" style ASCII art.
 It was dubbed "Newskool" upon its comeback and renewed popularity at the end of the 1990s.

 Newskool changed significantly as the result of the introduction of extended proprietary characters.
 The classic 7-bit standard ASCII characters remain predominant, but the extended characters are often used for "fine tuning" and "tweaking".
 The style developed further after the introduction and adaptation of Unicode.